Matt533/Tasks/README.md

-# ToDoApp
- Reactj.js App w/FantaCSS & LocalStorage
+# Simple Todo App with localStorage and hooks that update and save the new Tasks!
 # Deployed: https://tasktodoappbym.netlify.app/